15 Insanely AMAZING Day Trips from Merida

 I couldn’t find info on direct buses from Rio Lagartos to Merida when I was in Rio Lagartos.

-For history and architecture lovers, the Yucatan has three easy-to-get-to cities and several smaller towns to explore.
+For history and architecture lovers, the Yucatan has three easy-to-get-to cities and several smaller towns that are an easy day trip from Merida.
 I’ve included the three that I visited: Izamal, Valladolid, and Campeche.
-You can do all of them as day trips but I stayed for ten days in Valladolid, ten in Campeche and one night in Izamal.
+You can do all of them as day trips but I stayed for ten days in Valladolid, ten in Campeche, and one night in Izamal.

 12. Izamal